tylim88/FireCall/README.md

 			await updateWithSomeDatabase({ uid, name, age, address }) return { code: 'ok', data: undefined } // response data is what you define in schema.res } catch (err) {
-			// in case you are not catching any error, FireCall will also throw unknown error return {
+			// this is the error we catch, however if we did not catch the error and in case of error in runtime, FireCall will automatically throw unknown error for us
+			// if we handle the error and return it, like this piece of code, FireCall will infer the type for us in <Error Logging> (check this section for details) return {
 				code: 'unknown',
 				message: 'update user failed',
-				err,
-			}
+				err, // this is the details of the error, could be object, could be string, could be anything, it is up to us }
 		}
 	}